limitations of break-even analysis

 Introduction

 Break-even analysis is a valuable tool for businesses to determine the point at which total revenue equals total costs.
 However, it's important to recognize that break-even analysis has several limitations.
-These limitations need to be considered when interpreting the results and making business decisions.
+These limitations should be considered when interpreting the results and making business decisions.

 Limitations of Break-Even Analysis